uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

-#### 2- Taking into consideration another indepdent variable
+#### 2- Taking into consideration another independent variable
 It was also decided to try considering one more column in the dataset and that could probably increase the accuracy.
 The reason behind this reasoning is if the model was offered more insight about the data, other than the surface road conditions, road defects, weather conditions and lighting conditions, this would probably help the model notice more relationships between the features and the dependent variable and thus increasing the accuracy.
 Therefore, and  based on the previous analysis of correlations between the columns, it was found that the presence or absence of road intersections was relatively highly correlated with crash severity, it was re-considered as one of the features for modelling.
 This attribute has 2 values: Yes or No. One-hot encoding was performed again and the decision tree model was applied again.
 However, the accuracy was also 78%.
 This showed that increasing the number of attributes is not the solution to low accuracy, in this case.
+Figure 13 below shows the confusion plot for the model after implementing approach 2, which is adding one the "IntersectionRelated" attribute.
+It can be seen that did not help make better predictions.

 ![
 **Confusion plot after implementing the second approach**